Durham Police investigate shootings that left 2 dead; cases may be related

 DURHAM, N.C.
 (WTVD) -- Durham police are investigating two fatal shootings that may be related Wednesday night.

 Officers responded to a gunshot-wound call along the 200 block of Cushman Street.
-On arrival, officers found a 37-year-old man -- who has not yet been identified -- dead at the scene.
+On arrival, officers found a 38-year-old man -- who has not yet been identified -- dead at the scene.

-While investigating, officers were notified of another shooting along the 500 block of Hardee Street, where a 19-year-old man -- who also has not been identified -- was found dead.
+While investigating, officers were notified of another shooting along the 500 block of Hardee Street, where a 40-year-old man -- who also has not been identified -- was found dead.

 Anyone with information on the shootings is asked to contact the Durham Police Department at (919) 683-1200.